 bevel and emboss text of the top layer using the layers pallet.

-Add reflection, by duplicating the text layers and selecting them both.
+Add a reflection, by duplicating the text layers and selecting them both.
 Rasterize these layers and merge them together.

-Edit/transform/scale and drag from the top through to the bottom to scale the words upside down, about two thirds height of the original text.
+Edit/transform/scale and drag from the top through to the bottom to scale the words upside down, about two-thirds height of the original text.

 Edit/transform/perspective and widen out the words to give a slight perspective.

-In order for the next bit to work we need to scale down the whole image to around 400 to 600 pixels wide.
+In order for the next bit to work, we need to scale down the whole image to around 400 to 600 pixels wide.

 Make a rectangular selection around the lowest part of the perspective text and feather to around 10 pixels and delete.
 This is to fade the text into the water.
-You may need to adjust the levels or brightness to get the effect you like best.
+You may need to adjust the levels of brightness to get the effect you like best.

 Now from the filters menu select distort/ripple/ -100